AndersDJohnson/template.sh/README.md

 Newlines are OK too.

-You can even do Bash things like Bndres replacements and command substitution.
+You can even do Bash things like Bnders replacements and command substitution.
 ```